 When I hit a plot wall and don’t know what happens next, I take a break from the book.
 Because of my chaotic method of plotting – in other words, decidedly not outlining the novel – this invariably happens, so it no longer freaks me out.

 I know that somehow, I’ll be able to figure my way out of the mess.
 I have a few strategies to deal with it: long walks, staring at the ceiling, maybe a long drive, road trip or mindless travel.
 It may take a few weeks of not writing, but I always manage to figure out what happens next, and why.

 Is this an efficient way to write a book?
 Absolutely not.
 It’s stressful, it’s unpredictable, and it means I often take longer to finish a manuscript.
 But it’s the only way I know to do it.
 After writing thirty books, I’m too entrenched in my process to change it.

 That’s the message I hope you’ll all take to heart: there’s no wrong way to write a book.
 Outlining a novel isn’t the key to its success – or the guarantee of its failure.

 If your process works for you, no matter how crazy it may seem, just accept it.
 Embrace it.

 And keep writing.

-Tess Gerritsen will be joining us as our guest for a live Q&A session open to all members of The Novelry on July 11th 2022.
-When you join us for a course, you can join us as a member and enjoy our resources, live weekly writing classes, and special guest sessions with bestselling authors, literary agents and publishing professionals.
+- A writing class with Tess Gerritsen is available to members of The Novelry.
+When you join us for a writing course, you can join enjoy our resources, live weekly writing classes, and special guest sessions with bestselling authors, literary agents and publishing professionals.